bertie-4z/privatefund-journalentries/README.md

       ], dtype='object')

 The initial transactions (pre debit/credit journal entry mapping) are recorded in a spreadsheet with the same columns as headers minus the DR and CR column names.
+The abbreviation used for 'Transaction' is 'trxn' rather than the more conventional 'txn'.
+This is done to avoid potential confusion with 'tax'.

 ## AFS financial asset journal entry example